 So what conclusions can be drawn?
 Which of the two cameras – the Canon G7 X Mark II or the Sony A7 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot G7 X Mark II:

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster burst: Shoots at higher frequency (8 vs 5 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Has a lens build-in, whereas the A7 II requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the A7 II requires a separate lens.

 - More compact: Is smaller (106x61mm vs 127x96mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the A7 II).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the A7 II).

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.